NoahBurkholder/wiki-noah/readme.md

 [- Wikipedia](https://en.wikipedia.org/wiki/Impostor_syndrome)

 The truth is even the most beginner programmer is only a few months hard work from being a game-industry-professional.
 When I first talked to a professional in the field, I was able to comprehend what they were talking about, even after just learning the basics of polymorphism.
 It's not unattainable.

-Everyone is struggling to push their own boundaries, and they're only struggling because nobody teaches anyone else shit.
+> Everyone is struggling to push their own boundaries, and they're only struggling because nobody teaches anyone else shit.

+- Me, I said this.

 Now, by working as a game programmer, you're also a game designer.
 You will need to make on-the-fly calls about what is best for the player's experience. **For this reason, one of the most important reads for you is [The Basics of Fun](development.md#the-basics-of-fun).** This is perhaps the most valuable one-pager you'll read on the wiki, because it will affect how you do *everything* during development.
 It's based on a soft understanding of various famous works including Steve Swink's ["Game Feel"](https://en.wikipedia.org/wiki/Game_feel) as well as analysis of some of my own favourite games, and what makes them tick.